hashicorp/terraform-website/content/source/docs/plugin/framework/acctests.html.md

 to supply a map of [`schema.Provider`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/v2/helper/schema/#Provider)s.

-For the next-generation framework, the same pattern applies, but instead the [`ProtoV6ProviderFactories` property of `resource.TestCase`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource#TestCase.ProtoV6ProviderFactories) to supply a map of functions that return a
+For the framework, the same pattern applies, but instead the [`ProtoV6ProviderFactories` property of `resource.TestCase`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-sdk/v2/helper/resource#TestCase.ProtoV6ProviderFactories) to supply a map of functions that return a